 You can even get really creative and set up a floor sitting area where you can read memos, this way you’ll have a reason to switch your sitting positions as you move from the chair to the floor.

-If you have a desire to boost your health, focus on making the things that you already enjoy a little more beneficial to her health.
-You can get pretty creative adjusting some of the activities you already engage in.
+If you have a desire to boost your overall well-being, getting in a little more enjoyable movement can really help!
+This list is just some of the things that I have tried and I encourage you to do what feels good for you and is within your ability.
+You can get pretty creative by simply adjusting some of the activities you already engage in and enjoy.
 Remember, anyone can improve their health with some tweaks and consistency!